-The Financial Accounting Standards Board (FASB) proposal to require reporting of retiree health liabilities for financial statement purposes, when effective, may induce the private market to prefund such liabilities to avoid any adverse effect on an employer's balance sheet.
+The FASB proposal, when effective, may induce the private market to prefund retiree health liabilities to avoid any adverse effect on an employer's balance sheet.
 Some believe that the new liability which FASB will require companies to disclose will have negative effects on the solvency or perceived solvency of the employers with significant unfunded liabilities.
 Corporate financing may be harder to obtain for employers reporting large unfunded liabilities for retiree health benefits and, thus, the accounting change may provide an incentive to reduce these liabilities by prefunding.
 Absent changes in the tax law or ERISA, employers would retain flexibility in determining how to best provide funds for the employer's retiree health liability.